-Three tests for all teacher candidates have been implemented by the Oklahoma Office of Educational Quality and Accountability as a component of the competency-based certification requirements.
+Two tests and a portfolio assessment have been implemented by the Oklahoma Office of Educational Accountability as a component of the competency-based certification requirements.
 The Oklahoma General Education Test (OGET) tests the candidate's general knowledge.
-The Oklahoma Professional Teaching Examination (OPTE) tests the candidate's competence in pedagogy.
-The Oklahoma Subject Area Tests (OSAT) tests the candidate's knowledge in each subject area that will be taught.
+Candidates also can show this general knowledge with submission of their ACT scores (22 with Writing) or SAT scores (1120 with 5 in Reading, 4 in Analysis, and 5 in Writing).
+The Oklahoma Subject Area Test (OSAT) assesses the candidate's knowledge in each subject area that will be taught.
+The Praxis Performance Assessment for Teachers (PPAT), is an evidence-based portfolio assessment designed to provide a clear understanding and measurement of a candidate's teaching effectiveness and is completed the semester of student teaching.

-All candidates must meet Oklahoma City University's general education requirements for foreign language proficiency at the Elementary II level to be recommended for certification.
+All teacher candidates must meet Oklahoma City University's general education requirements for foreign language proficiency at the Intermediate Mid level (ACTFL) to be recommended for certification.

-After successful completion of a degree program, passage of the three state certification examinations, and portfolio assessment, the candidate may apply for a license to teach in Oklahoma after being recommended by the Oklahoma City University Department of Education certification officer.
+After successful completion of a degree program, passage of two state certification examinations and the PPAT, the candidate may apply for a license to teach in Oklahoma after being recommended by the Oklahoma City University Department of Education certification officer.